vitoo/vontar-x3-armbian/README.md

 You can choose ubuntu or debian based image,
 I choosed debian based, and i pick the image for s905x3 (the cpu of Vontar-x3).

 So i picked this image : Armbian_24.11.0_amlogic_s905x3_bookworm_6.6.62_server_2024.11.20.img.gz

+Select your SD card and the image in Rufus, and burn it ! 🔥

 ## Prepare the boot files on sd card